Kiromic Biopharma, Inc. Shareh - GuruFocus.com

 If you would like more information about Kiromic Biopharma Inc.'s misconduct, click here.

-What is this Case About: Kiromic Biopharma, Inc. (KRBP) Failed To Disclose In Its Offering Documents That The FDA Had Placed A Clinical Hold On Its Two Drug Candidates
+What is this Case About: Kiromic Biopharma, Inc. (KRBP, Financial) Failed To Disclose In Its Offering Documents That The FDA Had Placed A Clinical Hold On Its Two Drug Candidates

 According to the complaint, the offering documents in support of the IPO contained untrue statements of material fact.
 On June 16 and 17, 2021, the Company received communications from the FDA that the FDA was placing the Company's Investigational New Drug Applications for its two candidates on clinical hold.
 Rather than disclosing this information, Kiromic represented that clinical testing was expected to proceed in the third quarter of 2021.
 However, clinical testing did not proceed in the third quarter 2021, nor was it likely given the FDA's imposition of a clinical hold.
 When a proposed study is placed on clinical hold, no new subjects may be recruited for testing the drug and patients testing the drug must be taken off.